 Transit Boijmans Van Beuningen

 In 2019 the museum will embark on the essential renovation programme.
 During this Transit period, the museum will present its world-class collection in other locations in Rotterdam and around the world.
 This will take effect on 27 May 2019 after the museum building closes for the renovation.
 The museum has struck up partnerships with eight neighbouring venues in the city for the project ‘Boijmans Next Door’.
 Wide-ranging selections from the collection will remain visible in eleven surprising exhibitions.
 In addition, Boijmans will also be operating abroad, with travelling exhibitions.
 From the beginning of the 2019 school year, schoolchildren in Rotterdam will get to spend time with real works of art from the collection in the project ‘Boijmans in the Classroom’.
-A venue ‘in the South’, an experiment for the young generation, is high on the museum’s wish list and we are still working on it.
 Meanwhile the construction of the Boijmans Van Beuningen Depot progresses.
 This art depot, the first in the world to offer public access, which will house and safeguard the 151,000 artworks in the museum’s collection, will open in late 2020 or early 2021.